tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 		- they see goblins collaborating with soliders
 			- seagreen tint to their armor
 			- Feudal
-	- clue at a ridge that peaks above the stalks and allows for an unobstructed veiw of [[Seat of Trickery]] and the
+	- clue at a ridge that peaks above the stalks and allows for an unobstructed veiw of [[{the Woven City}]] and the
 - Battle at the camp (CR 9 difficulty standard high)
 	- Parameters
 		- Terrain